top of page

 What Are Data Contracts?

-A data contract is an agreement between data producers and consumers that defines (but not limited to):
+A data contract is an agreement between data producers and consumers that defines (but is not limited to):

-Schema (what data is provided, its structure, types, constraints).
+• Schema (what data is provided, its structure, types, constraints)

-SLAs (availability, freshness, quality guarantees).
+• SLAs (availability, freshness, quality guarantees)

-Ownership and responsibilities (who maintains it, who can change it, how changes are communicated, who is responsible).
+• Ownership and responsibilities (who maintains it, who can change it, how changes are communicated, who is responsible)

-Historical Context: Interface Contracts
+Historical Pattern: Interface Contracts and Their Pitfalls

 The key lesson?
 Rigid, predefined contracts often become obstacles rather than enablers of progress.